GwendolyneFreddy/Shuri-Ninja/README.md

 Disadvantages:
-- May not use the Set Snare ability
+- May not use the Set Snare ability.
 - Incurs a -2 penalty to Strength, Constitution and Charisma.
-- May only use the following weapons: katana, scimitar, dagger, short bow and dart.
+- May only use the following weapons: katana, scimitar, dagger, short bow and dart. (**EE games**)
+- May only use the following weapons: long sword, short sword, katana, scimitar, dagger, club, quarterstaff, crossbow, short bow, dart and sling. (**classic games**)
 - May not place any slots in Two-Handed Weapon Style and Sword and Shield Style.
 - May not dual class.
 - Alignment restricted to any chaotic.